 In the USA, we have one independence day.
 When we were living in Panama they had two, both of which were in November.
 One of them was Colombia’s independence from Spain.
 This is because Panama was part of Colombia for a long time.
 Later, Panama declared its independence from Colombia and has been an independent country ever since.

 During the same week as the two independence days, Panama also celebrates the “Day of Death”.
 I never really understood that one, but still they essentially took the entire week off, and we had 3 parades.
 All 3 parades looked and sounded very similar.
-And the bands all practiced for about 6 months prior to that week.
+And the bands all practiced for about 6 months before that week.
 You could hear them in various parts of the community.

 We wanted to see our granddaughter, Haley for Christmas, but the travel from Houston to Cuenca was a nightmare that took over 24 hours and at least 2 stops.
 So we came up with a better plan.
 We purchased a Southwest Airlines ticket for her from Houston to Cancun.
 And we took a bus from Cuenca to Guayaquil, Ecuador and then caught a flight from Guayaquil to Cancun.
 Hers was nonstop, but ours changed planes in Panama City.
 We spent 4 days with her in Cozumel and then we both made it back home by the 24th.

 Our round trip bus trips were anything but routine.
 Guayaquil is on the Pacific Coast, so it is at sea level.
 Cuenca is at 8,500 feet.
 In between Guayaquil and Cuenca is part of the Andes Mountains.
 We reached 13,500 feet during the trip.
-And there were clouds trying to make their way east over the mountains, so we had to drive through them.
+And clouds were trying to make their way east over the mountains, so we had to drive through them.
 But that didn’t stop the bus drivers from driving 70 mph on twisty roads through the fog.

 With all that, we arrived on time, got a good night’s sleep, and went downtown to see the Christmas parade in Cuenca on Christmas Eve.
 I have tons of photos and videos.
 Like I said earlier, the entire town is either in the parade or watching the parade.
 It was one of the highlights of our 3-month stay in Ecuador.
 Here are a few of my photos.